Ruby Quickstart

 in your terminal.

-Let's now add the Permit SDK to your app or use the following demo example below.
+Let's add the Permit SDK to your app or use the demo example below.

 Add the SDK to your Ruby code